MicrosoftDocs/dynamics365smb-docs/business-central/sales-how-to-send-electronic-documents.md

 ---
 # Send Electronic Documents

+> [!NOTE]
+> This contect if applicable only on Business Central versions before 2023 release wave 2.
+From this version, there is a new functionality abou E-Documents.
+Mored detaisl here: [Set up e-documents](finance-how-setup-edocuments.md).

 The generic version of [!INCLUDE[prod_short](includes/prod_short.md)] supports sending electronic invoices and credit memos in the PEPPOL format, a format that the largest document exchange service providers support.
 A document exchange service provider dispatches electronic documents between trading partners.
 To provide support for other electronic document formats, you use the data exchange framework.

  In the generic version of [!INCLUDE[prod_short](includes/prod_short.md)], a document exchange service is preconfigured and ready to be set up for your company.
 For more information, see [Set Up a Document Exchange Service](across-how-to-set-up-a-document-exchange-service.md).
 However, in some cases, you must install an app.
 For more information, see [Electronic Invoicing FAQ](faq-electronic-invoicing.yml).